clojurists-together/clojuriststogether.org/content/news/2024/Jan. Feb. 2024 Long Term Project Updates.md

 ### Other projects
-These are many other projects I'm involved with but that had little to no activity in the past month.
+There are many other projects I'm involved with but that had little to no activity in the past month.
 Check out the Other Projects section (more details) of my [blog here](https://blog.michielborkent.nl/oss-updates-jan-feb-2024.html) to see a full list.
 _Published: 2024-02-29_
 _Tagged: [clojure](https://blog.michielborkent.nl/tags/clojure.html) [oss updates](https://blog.michielborkent.nl/tags/oss-updates.html)_  <br>